 Available services include intake, referrals for assessment and/or treatment, monitoring, and alcohol and drug toxicology screens.

 Practitioners who meet certain criteria may receive approval for a stay of disciplinary action.
 This allows the practitioner to focus on recovery efforts.
-Requests for stayed disciplinary action are reviewed by a designated board liaison, with the final decision being made by the Monitoring Program Committee.
+Requests for stayed disciplinary action are reviewed by a designated board liaison, with the final decision being made by the individual’s licensing board.

 The Health Practitioners’ Monitoring Program eligibility requirements are: